sfu-rcg/puppet-adcli/README.md

 ## changelog

+* 07-May-2018: puppet5-port-rcgcustom: comment out domain_ou parameter since we precreate machine objects.
+Don't ask me why we didn't have to do this under Puppet 3.x.

 * 18-Apr-2018: Port to Puppet 5.x and incorporate fixes from asa188

 * 23-Mar-2015: Add replication_wait parameter to prevent module from exiting before newly-created computer objects have propagated across all domain controllers